 Red is a color with a lot of history!
-In China, the color red is famous for centuries, during the Chinese empire and in the Republic of China.
+In China, the color is famous for centuries, during the Chinese empire and in the Republic of China.
 From the red in their country flag till the Red Book.
 In Moscow, you got the famous Red Square.
 Many people think that this square is red because of the link with Communism, but actually, the Russian word Krasnaya means beautiful and red.

 In politics, red is used as the color of the revolutionary.
 In Latin America, it is the color of liberalism, and in the United States, it represents the Republican Party.
-Since the 19th century, red is associated with Socialism and Communism.
+Since the 19th century, it is associated with Socialism and Communism.

 A Color of Nature